Spastic Cerebral Palsy

 Spastic cerebral palsy is caused by trauma or injury to the motor cortex portion of the brain.
 This injury can occur in the womb before a person is born, during childbirth, or later in life.
 In some cases, spastic cerebral palsy is the result of preventable medical negligence during pregnancy or the birthing process.

 The tenseness caused by hypertonia may impact half or the entire body.
 Because of this, people with spastic cerebral palsy may not be in full control of the affected limbs.
-Muscles affected by spastic cerebral palsy will not respond to a person’s desires due to the brain damage they have sustained.
+Muscles affected by spastic cerebral palsy will not respond to a person’s desired actions due to the brain damage they have sustained.
 This can understandably lead to frustration and have a big impact on a person’s physical abilities and happiness.

 Unfortunately, there is no current cure for spastic cerebral palsy, but there are treatment methods that can help reduce symptoms.
-Medical interventions including surgery, medication, physical therapy, nutrition plans and adaptive equipment like braces are all tools that may be used to treat spastic cerebral palsy.
+Medical interventions, including surgery, medication, physical therapy, nutrition plans, and adaptive equipment like braces, are all tools that may be used to treat spastic cerebral palsy.

 Spastic Cerebral Palsy Types